 - Subject changed from ensure openqa worker instances are disabled and stopped when "numofworkers" is reduced in salt pillars to ensure openqa worker instances are disabled and stopped when "numofworkers" is reduced in salt pillars, e.g. causing non-obvious multi-machine failures

-#6 Updated by sebchlad over 1 year ago
+#6 Updated by sebchlad about 2 years ago

 Just to make it clear I'm also adding the message as in poo#66907#note-10: 'And in the meantime I got access to OSD workers, so I will try to help by maintaining ARM workers and when needed, I will mask unwanted workers which should not be there or restart the network interfaces etc.'